Simple Guide To Scrum

 Founded on empiricism and lean thinking, Scrum enables teams to work artfully, adapting to changing requirements, while generating value for the user, early and often.
 For this to be successful those Implementing Scrum need to work with focus, and embody certain values, including, but not limited to commitment, openness, respect and courage.

-Work is done in short 'sprints', typically of one to four weeks duration.
+Work is done in short cycles, known as 'sprints', typically of one to four weeks duration.
 The sprint is the heartbeat of Scrum, creating rhythm and allowing for rapid feedback.

-Implementing Scrum effectively requires that the following elements are clearly established.
+Implementing Scrum effectively requires that the following elements are clearly established and maintained.

 The Scrum Team

-The fundamental unit of Scrum is a small, self-managing, cross-functional collective with three accountabilities.
+The fundamental unit of Scrum is a small, self-managing, cross-functional team with three accountabilities, often referred to as the three Scrum roles.

 • Developers — (3-8) individuals with different skills, who collaboratively create a valuable increment each sprint.